Portable People Meter: History

 Now that Dr. Cohen's idea was a full-fledged project with management support, engineers at Arbitron focused on improving the encoding and detection methodology and miniaturization into a hand-held device.
 Additional capabilities such as motion detection were added later on.

-In 2008, EE Times, as part of their Great Minds, Great Ideas project, profiled Mr. Kolessar as the "Inventor of the Portable People Meter".
+In 2005, EE Times, as part of their Great Minds, Great Ideas project, profiled Mr. Kolessar as the "Inventor of the Portable People Meter".

 Research reports

 Arbitron, as well as other firms that provide research and consulting services to radio stations, have begun publishing numerous studies based on analysis of PPM data.

-Although the PPM delivers empirical, verifiable audience measurement data, these results are sometimes at odds with the results generated with the diary method.
-(The diary method asks listeners to note each change of their radio dial.)
+Although the PPM delivers empirical, verifiable audience measurement data, these results are sometimes at odds with the results generated with the diary method, which asks listeners to note each change of their radio dial.
 Some minority diarists may have used their diaries as a way to support and show loyalty for stations that targeted their communities.
 Around 2008, the Spanish Radio Association (SRA) and a number of politicians challenged Arbitron and the PPM's accuracy in measuring minority listening.